hepplerj/Dissertation/chapters/manuscript-ch3.md

 Stanford had no understanding of citizen's real concerns.
 Citizens rightfully argued that industrialization -- light manufacturing or otherwise -- was going to have an enormous impact on the environment.
 Stanford's frequent claims of "clean" industry often turned out to be false.
-Complaints about light and noise pollution could be controlled to a degree by Stanford, but other pollutants -- radiation, smog, and toxic solvents -- would remain harder to regulate, sometimes invisible, and have great repercussions.
+Stanford could control complaints about light and noise pollution to a degree, but other pollutants -- radiation, smog, and toxic solvents -- would remain harder to regulate, sometimes invisible, and have great repercussions.
 One resident noted in the heat of the Battle of the Hills debate that a Lockheed plant near